South Australian Museum: Statutory obligations and board

-As a statutory corporation, management of the museum is prescribed under the South Australian Museum Act 1976 and State and Federal Government regulations.
+As a statutory corporation, management of the museum is prescribed under the South Australian Museum Act 1976 and state and federal government regulations.
 The museum was a division of Arts South Australia (previously Arts SA) within the Department of State Development until 2018.
-After the election of the Marshall government in March 2018, the Arts Ministry was removed, Arts SA was dismantled and its functions were transferred to direct oversight by the Department of the Premier and Cabinet.

-The Board of eight people appointed by the Minister, chaired by Mr Kim Cheater, oversees the management of the Museum.
+After the election of the Marshall government in March 2018, the Arts Ministry was removed, Arts SA was dismantled, and its functions were transferred to direct oversight by the Department of the Premier and Cabinet.
+The board of eight people appointed by the Minister oversees the management of the Museum.